The Founder Institute: Program

-The program offered by The Founder Institute has been considered unique by comparison to other incubator programs.
-It is a four-month program that recruits and accepts new and early-stage entrepreneurs who may still be full-time employed, and who don't necessarily yet have a fully formed idea or company.
+The program offered by Founder Institute has been considered unique by comparison to other incubator programs.
+It is a 14-weeks program that recruits and accepts new and early-stage entrepreneurs who may still be full-time employed, and who don't necessarily yet have a fully formed idea or company.
 One of the key requirements for graduation is the incorporation of a company.
-Only around 40% of enrolled students end up graduating the program.
+Only around 30-40% of enrolled students end up graduating the program.

-Another main feature of The Founder Institute's program is its global reach.
+Another main feature of Founder Institute's program is its global reach.
 Because of the large number of chapters throughout the world, more entrepreneurs can gain access to the training and networking.
 Each chapter has its own mentors, but the curriculum is similar amongst all locales.
 It only chooses mentors who are successful founders or CEOs in and of themselves.
-As of 2014, there were 3,100 CEO mentors in The Founder Institute network.
+As of 2025, there is over 35,000 mentors in Founder Institute network globally.
 Networking is another major component of the program, allowing entrepreneurs to communicate (often for the first time) with like-minded individuals in their region.
-The Founder has a "shared liquidity pool" that rewards graduates, mentors, and local directors for the successes of their peers.
+Founders join an "equity collective" upon their entry to the program that rewards graduates, mentors, and local directors for the successes of their peers.

 Predictive admissions test

-The Founder Institute has an application process that requires a proprietary aptitude and personality test designed to identify "entrepreneurial personality traits."
+Founder Institute has an application process that requires a proprietary aptitude and personality test designed to identify "entrepreneurial personality traits."
 In 2010 it was reported that of those accepted after testing, 57% performed as predicted with 27% performing worse and 16% performing better than predicted.
 By 2013, more than 15,000 applicants had taken the test which resulted in accepted applicants who created 650 companies in 39 cities throughout five continents.

-The test is reported to take approximately 1 hour, and measures aptitude, intelligence, and five psychological personality traits.
-All of this information is then reportedly cross-referenced with data from Institute graduates, and is used to compile a database that seeks to pinpoint the ideal score for a successful entrepreneur.
+The test is reported to take approximately 30-90 minutes, and measures aptitude, intelligence, and five psychological personality traits.
+All of this information is then reportedly cross-referenced with data from Institute's graduates, and is used to compile a database that seeks to pinpoint the ideal score for a successful entrepreneur.
 The data continues being collected even after the students have graduated the program.
-For example, if a student's company earns a liquidity event (IPO, sale, etc.), their scores will be increased.
+For example, if a founder's company earns a liquidity event (IPO, sale, etc.), their scores will be increased.
 Applicants are given a score of 0 to 5, 5 being the highest, that helps predict how well the applicant will do as an entrepreneur.
 The test has been the feature of discussion in publications such as CNN Money, Tech Crunch, and Forbes.